 (3) A reference in a written law or other document to the Community Development Ministerial Body is to be construed as a reference to the Ministerial Body as renamed under section 18(1) unless in the context it would be inappropriate to do so.

-[Clause 27 inserted by No. 49 of 2010 s.
+[Clause 27 inserted: No. 49 of 2010 s.
 83(2).]

 28. Protection orders (enduring parental responsibility)